tykling/certgrinder/docs/certgrinder-changelog.rst

 Added
 ~~~~~
-- Workaround to get intermediate from chain in installations from before foo-intermediate.crt was written seperately.
+- Workaround to get intermediate from chain in installations from before foo-intermediate.crt was written separately.
 This makes the "get ocsp" subcommand work even if the current certificate was issued with an older version of certgrinder.

 Changed
 ~~~~~~~